Function

 Call

-From main menu, select [Load] tab > [Type : Moving Load] > [Moving Load Analysis Data] group > [Traffic Surface Lane]
+From the main menu, select [Load] tab > [Type : Moving Load] > [Moving Load Analysis Data] group > [Traffic Surface Lane]

 Input